 - What specific language requirements would he need to include in a successful proposal.

 “You have to do your homework and almost become a mini-lobbyist fighting for your money,” Reyna said.
-“You have to know the language [of the program].”
+“You have to know the language .”

 Most school districts have departments that oversee the state and federal funding they receive, and McAllen is no different.
 So Reyna became a regular visitor in the McAllen State and Federal Programs office.

 “Knowing that, those are the people who you have to lobby that you want to be considered for some of that funding,” he said.